-d Number of Children Seriously Injured on local road network
+d) Number of Children Seriously Injured on local road network

-The number of children seriously injured in Dundee per annum has reduced from an annual average during 2004-2008 of 14 to 3 in the year 2014 (table 3).
-The 5-year moving average (graph 3) also indicates an overall downward trend.
-This represents a 79% reduction on the 2004-2008 average by the year 2014.
+The number of children seriously injured in Dundee per annum has reduced from an annual average during 2004-2008 of 14 to 6 in the year 2015.
+This represents a 57% reduction on the 2004-2008 average thus meeting the 2015 milestone target (43%) There has been a rise in the number of children seriously injured in 2016; from 6 to 8 (table 3).
+However the 5-year moving average (graph 3) indicates an overall downward trend.
 Analysis of these casualties shows them to predominantly involve pedestrians and cognisance of this will be taken when considering future road safety initiatives and measures.